 Relax with a cocktail, enjoy a delicious lunch or dinner, and take advantage of the refreshing atmosphere at The Westin Bayshore's Vancouver restaurants.
-Our expert chefs have created comprehensive and appetizing menus, that are sure to satisfy any pallet.
+Our expert chefs have created comprehensive and appetizing menus that are sure to satisfy any palate.

-After working 2 years in California he headed home and started his career at the Westin Bayshore Hotel in Vancouver as Executive Sous chef.
-The executive chef soon left and he jumped at the chance to fill the role.
+After working in California for 2 years, he headed home and started his career at the Westin Bayshore Hotel in Vancouver as Executive Sous Chef.
+The Executive Chef soon left and he jumped at the chance to fill the role.
 Joe has been Executive Chef since 2009.
 His vision is to create a strong team and change the style of the food to a more modern, fresh and approachable style.

 Mike has always had an artistic flair and this has been shown in all his culinary pursuits.
 He hails from the Toronto area and began his working career in Vancouver.
 He worked in graphic design and in advertising before he found his true passion in culinary arts.

-After 6 years, he moved to the Fairmont Vancouver Airport and was promoted to Sous Chef and was instrumental in increasing their J.D.
+After 6 years, he moved to the Fairmont Vancouver Airport, where he was promoted to Sous Chef and was instrumental in increasing their J.D.
 Power food and beverage scores to one of the top properties in North America.

-Mike joined the team at the Westin Bayshore Vancouver in October 2014 as the restaurant sous chef.
-He continually experiments and incorporates a broad spectrum of contemporary, and classical elements, as well as cooking techniques into the menu selection.
+Mike joined the team at the Westin Bayshore Vancouver in October 2014 as the Restaurant Sous Chef and now serves as the Banquet Sous Chef.
+He continually experiments and incorporates a broad spectrum of contemporary and classical elements, as well as cooking techniques, into the menu selection.

 Born and raised in the Greater Vancouver Area, David has worked in small restaurants from the age of 15 but cooking wasn’t his first choice for a career.
 After a year in post-secondary Business and Economics courses, he left school and spent most of the next few years driving around B.C. and the Western States and rock climbing.